How to build an accounting advisory workflow for e-commerce companies

 Navigating e-commerce sales tax challenges

-Earlier this year, in October, states such as Massachusetts and Kansas began to require e-commerce stores to collect sales tax.
+In October 2019, states such as Massachusetts and Kansas began to require e-commerce stores to collect sales tax.
 This change was brought about by a 2018 U.S Supreme Court ruling that provided states with the authority to requires the collection of sales tax by online stores.
 Even stores without a physical presence in a specific state may still be required to collect sales tax from purchases made by residents.
-This is reflective of the modern era, where we can make online purchases as easily as in-store purchases, whether it’s household goods or new clothes.
+This is reflective of the modern era, where we can make online purchases as easily as in-store purchases for household goods or new clothes.

 Proper revenue recognition for subscription companies

 Accounting for subscriptions has also proved challenging for some retailers because of the intricacies involved in recognizing subscription revenue.
-Though a customer might pay a subscription fee on the first day, companies should initially treat it as deferred revenue, and then recognize it throughout the service delivery period.
+Although a customer might pay a subscription fee on the first day, companies should initially treat it as deferred revenue and recognize it throughout the service delivery period.

 Understanding the principles of good accounting and their application to e-commerce is how accountants can stand out from accounting and bookkeeping software.
 Proper adherence to GAAP standards isn’t just for publicly traded companies – it’s critical for any company interested in maintaining an accurate overview of its financial health.
 It’s also an essential part of cash flow management, another top concern for retailers.